phpmongodb/command/README.md

 apachectl -f /path/to/your/httpd.conf
 apachectl -f /usr/local/apache2/conf/httpd.conf

-##Where are the Apache and PHP log files?##
+# Where are the Apache and PHP log fiiles:

-By default, /var/log/apache2/error.log.
+By default, /var/log/apache2/error.log

 This can be configured in /etc/php5/apache2/php.ini.

+# Empty log file using echo command
+echo "" > /var/log/apache2/error.log
+This is the same as

+echo  > /var/log/apache2/error.log

+# How To Check Ubuntu Version and Other System Information

+lsb_release -a

+cat /etc/lsb-release

+cat /etc/issue